LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 }
 ```

 Next, we need to use this Policy in the Controller.
-Because here we are using just a simple Resource Controller we can just use the [authorizeResource](https://laravel.com/docs/authorization#authorizing-resource-controllers) method in the controller's constructor.
+Because here we are using a simple Resource Controller, we can use the [authorizeResource](https://laravel.com/docs/authorization#authorizing-resource-controllers) method in the Controller's constructor.

 **app/Http/Controllers/ActivityController.php**:
 ```php